 If the option of derogating polymeric infill material conditional on technical risk management measures being implemented is chosen, there is a clear need for guidance on the most suitable technical RMMs to implement.
 The Dossier Submitter proposes to include an annual emission limit in the derogation for infill material (7 g/m2) corresponding to emissions of 50 kg per standard football pitch and year.
 It is then left up to pitch owners to decide what measures to implement to achieve this goal.
 Sports associations can play a crucial role in guiding pitch owners.
-During the Consultation valuable information was provided by a diverse range of stakeholders (pitch owners, users and manufacturers) which is considered to provide a good basis for this guidance.
+The recently approved CEN technical report (CEN/TR 17519) might provide the basis for this guidance.
+The technical report’s effectiveness in limiting emissions and the economic impact associated with its implementation, is discussed later on in the opinion (cost and benefit section).
+Additionally, during the Annex XV report and SEAC draft opinion consultations valuable information was provided by a diverse range of stakeholders (pitch owners, users, manufacturers and NGOs) which might be useful when trying to limit emissions as well.
 Stakeholders (pitch owners and users mostly from Germany) indicated that a transition period would be needed for stakeholders to implement suitable RMMs.
-Based on an assessment by the Dossier Submitter only 3 years after entry into force would be needed to strike a balance between the minimisation of socio-economic impacts and a timely and the most efficient reduction in emissions.
-Both the guidance and the transition period will mitigate associated costs and improve the implementability and enforceability of the derogation.In vitro diagnostics (IVD)
+Based on an assessment by the Dossier Submitter, 3 years (from entry into force) would be needed to strike a balance between the minimisation of socio-economic impacts and a timely and efficient reduction in emissions.
+Both the guidance and the transition period will mitigate associated costs and improve the implementability and enforceability of the derogation.
+Forum has indicated that enforceability of RO4 using the CEN technical report as a basis for compliance, would take considerable efforts from the different actors in the Member States involved in the enforcement of the REACH Restriction (some of whom are usually not impacted by REACH).

+In vitro diagnostics (IVD)

 Initially, the Dossier Submitter intended to derogate IVD products on the condition that microplastics are contained by technical means and then disposed as hazardous waste (para 5a of the initial Annex XV proposal).
 IVD products are used by healthcare professionals in hospitals and laboratories, but also in research and development (various fields), and in veterinary and pest control applications.
-During the consultation information was received on the costs to implement measures to ensure containment of microplastics during use and disposal of IVDs.
+During the Annex XV report consultation information was received on the costs to implement measures to ensure containment of microplastics during use and disposal of IVDs.
 Based on this information, the Dossier Submitter developed different scenarios to assess the impact of different RMO for the use of microplastics in IVD products (BD D.7):

 Full ban without transition period